 Usually I conduct workshops for senior experienced executives.
-Next month however, I have an unusual group: a large group of ‘regular people’ who only need the simplest public speaking tips for the ‘non-presenter.’
+Next month however, I have an unusual group: a large group of ‘regular people’ who only need simple public speaking tips for the ‘non-presenter.’

-My client asked for the simplest public speaking tips as advice in a one-hour training.
+My client asked for the most simple public speaking tips as advice in a one-hour training.
 Always up for a good challenge, I used these key points for my presentation.

 1. You are not the focus.